Texas primary sets up Abbott-O'Rourke race as midterms begin

 AUSTIN, Texas (AP) — Republican Gov. Greg Abbott will face Democrat Beto O’Rourke after voters in Texas opened what could be a lengthy, bruising primary season poised to reshape political power from state capitals to Washington.

 Both easily won their party’s nomination for governor on Tuesday.
-Looking ahead, Abbott is in a commanding position in his bid for a third term, beginning his run with more than $50 million and campaigning on a strongly conservative agenda in America’s largest Republican state.
-That leaves O’Rourke in an uphill bid to recapture the energy of his 2018 Senate campaign, when he tapped into a burst of Democratic energy to nearly oust Ted Cruz.
+Abbott is now in a commanding position as he seeks a third term, beginning his run with more than $50 million and campaigning on a strongly conservative agenda in America’s largest Republican state.
+That leaves O’Rourke facing an uphill effort to recapture the magic of his 2018 Senate campaign, when he nearly ousted Ted Cruz.

 “This group of people, and then some, are going to make me the first Democrat to be governor of the state of Texas since 1994,” O’Rourke told supporters in Fort Worth, where in 2018 he flipped Texas’ largest red county.
 “This is on us.
 This is on all of us.”

+“They want to keep Texas on the extraordinary path of opportunity that we have provided over the past eight years,” his campaign said in a statement.

-A more competitive race was taking shape in the GOP primary for state attorney general.
-Incumbent Ken Paxton is hoping an endorsement from former President Donald Trump will help him fend off several challengers, including Texas Land Commissioner George P. Bush, the nephew of one president and grandson of another, and U.S. Rep. Louie Gohmert.
-Paxton led a failed lawsuit to overturn the 2020 presidential election and has for years faced securities fraud charges and an FBI investigation into corruption allegations.
-He has broadly denied wrongdoing.
+A more competitive race was the GOP primary for state attorney general.
+Incumbent Ken Paxton is hoping an endorsement from former President Donald Trump will help him fend off several challengers, including Texas Land Commissioner George P. Bush, the nephew of one president and grandson of another.

+Paxton led an unsuccessful lawsuit to overturn the 2020 presidential election.
+His failure to win outright would be a setback for Trump, who has championed conservative Republicans in races around the country as he seeks to reinforce his control over the national GOP.

 The primary was the first under tighter new Texas voting laws that, among other changes muscled through by the GOP-controlled Legislature, require mail ballots to now include identification — a mandate that counties blamed for thousands of rejected mail ballots even before Election Day.
 More than 10,000 mail ballots around Houston alone were flagged for not complying.
 Technical issues also caused problems in Texas’ largest county: Paper jams and paper tears in voting machines would take a couple days to work through while counting, said Isabel Longoria, Harris County’s elections administrator.